MakieOrg/Makie.jl/docs/src/figure.md

 ```

-You can also index further into a `FigurePosition`, which creates a `FigureSubposition`.
+You can also index further into a `GridPosition`, which creates a `GridSubposition`.
-With `FigureSubposition`s you can describe positions in arbitrarily nested grid layouts.
+With `GridSubposition`s you can describe positions in arbitrarily nested grid layouts.
 Often, a desired plot layout can only be achieved with nesting, and repeatedly indexing makes this easy.

 ```@example